-In the midst of the fatal Kenosha shooting, one victim confronted the gunman with a skateboard
+Dueling narratives fuel opposing views of Kenosha protest shooting

 A few minutes before midnight, video shows Rittenhouse running through the parking lot of a used car dealership off Sheridan Road, just south of downtown Kenosha.
 He’s trailed by a man whom authorities identified as Joseph “Jojo” Rosenbaum, a 36-year-old Texas transplant.
 Rosenbaum throws what appears to be a plastic bag that lands well short of Rittenhouse.
 Running behind parked vehicles, the camera loses sight of the chase before, seconds later, shots are heard.
 It’s unclear who fired them.

-In the statement defending his client, Pierce described protesters as “a mob” that was “determined to hurt” Rittenhouse because he was protecting a business they sought to deface.
+In the statement defending its client, Pierce described protesters as “a mob” that was “determined to hurt” Rittenhouse because he was protecting a business they sought to deface.
 He said Rittenhouse heard a gunshot behind him, turned and saw Rosenbaum “lunging toward him and reaching for his rifle.”

 But the complaint filed by Kenosha County prosecutors said Rosenbaum was unarmed when he reached for Rittenhouse’s weapon.
 McGinniss, who was near the two men, told investigators Rosenbaum looked like he was trying to grab the barrel of the gun.